mikich-k2v/K2View-Academy/articles/TDM/tdm_architecture/03_task_execution_processes.md

 This job runs every 10 seconds and scans the [task_execution_list](02_tdm_database.md#task_execution_list) in the TDM DB table to get pending task execution requests.

 Each task execution gets a unique **task_execution_id** identifier.
 A task execution may include several LUs and post execution processes, each with a separate record in the task_execution_list.
-All records related to a given task execution have the same **task_execution_id** .
+All records related to a given task execution have the same **task_execution_id**.

 The task execution order of the related task's components is as follows:

 1. LUs, run the LUs from parent to child.
-Process all the related entities on each LU before moving to its child LU.
+Process all related entities on each LU before moving to its child LU.
 Click for more information about the [execution order of the hierarchical LUs](/articles/TDM/tdm_overview/03_business_entity_overview.md#task-execution-of-hierarchical-business-entities).

 2. Post Execution Processes, run the post execution processes after the execution of the LUs ends.
 Post execution processes are executed according to their [execution order](/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md#post-execution-processes-tab) as defined in the task's BE.

-The following diagram describes the TDM Task execution process:
+The following diagram describes the TDM Task Execution process:

 ![task execution job](images/tdmExcuteTask_job_flow.png)